 –Dale Hesdorffer, et al., “ADHD as a Risk Factor for Incident Unprovoked Seizures and Epilepsy in Children” in Archives of General Psychiatry, July 2004***

-This was specific to the inattentive type of ADHD, which is presumably the intended market for video games for helping with focus, memory, screening out distractions, etc.
+This was specific to the inattentive type of ADHD, which is presumably the intended market for video games designed to help with focus, memory, screening out distractions, etc.

 ADHD + video games = higher likelihood of seizures

 I don’t know if games-for-health developers, particularly people working on ADHD treatment games, are more concerned about the seizure hazard than developers of games for pure entertainment.
-Presumably a therapeutic application’s on-screen action would not be full of strobe effects.
-Without seeing the games, though, it’s hard to know for sure about the kinds of screens and effects that are used to congratulate users on their score, signal the end of the game, etc.
+Presumably, a therapeutic application’s on-screen action would not be full of strobe effects.
+Without seeing the games, though, it’s hard to know for sure about the kinds of visual effects used to congratulate users on their score and signal the end of the game, for instance.

 Let’s hope these games don’t do harm in their efforts to do good.

-***Note that “incident unprovoked” in the study title refers to means a seizure that is not provoked by a medical situation unrelated to epilepsy: a head injury, fever, intoxication, and so on.
+***Note that “incident unprovoked” in the study title refers to means a seizure that is not provoked by a medical situation unrelated to epilepsy, such as a head injury, fever, or intoxication.
 A photosensitive seizure triggered by flash is not considered provoked, because that is the nature of reflex epilepsies, that they are triggered by a sensory experience.
 The terminology is more than just confusing.
-Because the words trigger and provoke are close to synonymous, the use of “unprovoked” in defining seizures typical of epilepsy seems to to exclude reflex seizures.
-The terminology both reflects and contributes to the relegation of reflex seizures to the sidelines of clinical training and research funding and and perpetuates the perception that they are rare.
+Because the words “trigger” and “provoke” are close to synonymous, the use of “unprovoked” in defining seizures typical of epilepsy seems to exclude reflex seizures.
+The terminology both reflects and contributes to the relegation of reflex seizures to the sidelines of clinical training and research funding and perpetuates the perception that they are rare.